-Figure 43 Network Setting > Wireless > WMM
+Figure 42 Network Setting > Wireless > WMM

-Table 25 Network Setting > Wireless > WMM
+Table 22 Network Setting > Wireless > WMM

 LABEL DESCRIPTION WMM Select On to have the Device automatically give a service a priority level according to the ToS value in the IP header of packets it sends.
 WMM QoS (Wifi MultiMedia Quality of Service) gives high priority to voice and video, which makes them run more smoothly.
 WMM Automatic Power Save Delivery Select this option to extend the battery life of your mobile devices (especially useful for small devices that are running multimedia applications).
 The Device goes to sleep mode to save power when it is not transmitting data.
 The AP buffers the packets sent to the Device until the Device "wakes up".
 The Device wakes up periodically to check for incoming data.
 Note: Note: This works only if the wireless device to which the Device is connected also supports this feature.
+Apply Click Apply to save your changes.
+Cancel Click Cancel to restore your previously saved settings.